zachcran/CMakeDev/docs/source/cmake/callbacks.rst

 return variables (subsequent calls can) since the content is actually run two scopes down.

-As alluded to in the proceeding note, it is possible to rewrite the initializer function pattern using the definition of the inner ``eval``.
-The result is much
-simpler:
+It is possible to simplify the above implementation:

 .. code-block:: cmake